The Day of Doom: Contents

+See Reference 1 for the text of the poem.

 Over its two hundred and twenty-four stanzas (the longest of any poem in the Colonial Period), The Day of Doom is an argument to encourage the faithful and challenge the faithless through describing plainly how scripture depicts the amazement (and later the judgment per se) of the unwise.
 This is a form of, while not quite apologetics, evangelistic messaging.
-The similarities and contrasts to other “hellfire and brimstone” preaching and writing are interesting: this does not fit exactly into the typical paradigm.
+There are similarities and contrasts to other “hellfire and brimstone” preaching and writing; the poem does not fit into the typical paradigm.

-Later editions included scripture references in the margins, and the connections are clear: each verse of the poem was inspired by a particular scripture passage.
-Wigglesworth stayed quite limited to scripture itself.
+Later editions included scripture references in the margins making the connections clear: each verse of the poem was inspired by a particular scripture passage.
+Wigglesworth stayed limited to scripture itself.
 In verse XVI, he wrote “And therefore I must pass it by, lest speaking should transgress.”
 This describes immediately his reluctance to describe God's glory, but it is also true in a broader sense.
 He does not speak without clear and complete warrant from scripture.